-Block requests based on IP reputation · Cloudflare Firewall Rules docs

 Block requests based on IP reputation

-A powerful feature of Firewall Rules is its support for Cloudflare’s IP reputation score.
+A powerful feature of firewall rules is its support for Cloudflare’s IP reputation score.
 To block requests based on IP reputation, use the

 cf.threat_score field, which can contain a score from 0 to 100.
 Reputation scores are collected from Project Honeypot.

 This example blocks requests from IP addresses that score greater than 0.
-This is equivalent to setting the Security Level in the Firewall app Settings panel to High.
-For more, see Understanding the Cloudflare Security Level.
+This is equivalent to setting the Security Level in Security > Settings to High.
+For more, refer to Understanding the Cloudflare Security Level.

-This example also blocks requests based on country code (ISO 3166-1 Alpha 2 format):
+This example also blocks requests based on country code ( ISO 3166-1 Alpha 2 format):

 |Expression